netidx/netidx-book/src/administration/id_map.md

 ```

 The daemon watches the config file and reloads when it changes — a
-`netidx conf id-map edit` (which writes atomically) is enough to push
+`netidx admin component id-map edit` (which writes atomically) is enough to push
 new entries live without a restart. `SIGHUP` forces a re-read for
 environments where the filesystem watch is unreliable (some network
 mounts, some container setups).
 Parse errors keep the previous